 The mechanism to open and close the louvers is internal in each rafter and is hard to get to with mechanical problems.
 When this happens all of the louvers must be removed to gain access to the mechanism.

 New Generation Louvered Roofs

 The new generation louvered roofs have quite a few improvements.
-These are directed toward allowing the customers even more time spent on the patio as well as taking advantage of new technologies and improved strength in structure design.
+These are directed toward allowing the customers even more time spent on the patio as well as taking advantage of new technologies and improved strength in the structure design.

 There are several new generation louvered roofs now manufactured in countries across Europe including Spain, Belgium, and Italy, and 3 manufactured in the USA.
-None of these manufactures have elected to use the bottom pivot design.
+None of these manufacturers have elected to use the bottom pivot design.